 {% endif %}

-• Output a specific attribute:IfdumpThe output information is too much, you just want to quickly confirm a specific attribute (such as the Link), output directly{{ item.Link }}will bedumpthe wholeitemMore concise.
+• Output a specific attribute:IfdumpThe information output is too much, you just want to quickly confirm a specific attribute (such as the article'sLink), output directly{{ item.Link }}会比dumpthe wholeitemMore concise.

-• Combined with other filters:
+• Combine with other filters:

 • |length:Check the length of a list or string.
-For example{{ archives|length }}Can tell you how many articles are in the list.
+For example{{ archives|length }}It can tell you how many articles are in the list.

-• |join:Join the elements of an array or list into a string with a specified separator for easy viewing of all elements.
+• |join:Concatenate the elements of an array or list with a specified delimiter into a string to view all elements.
 For example{{ categories|join:", "|safe }}.

-• |stringformat:Format numbers and strings output, especially useful when precise control of the number of digits displayed is required.
+• |stringformat:Format numbers and strings, especially useful when precise control over the number of digits displayed is needed.

-Case Demonstration: InsightarchiveListof the data
+Case demonstration: InsightarchiveListof the data

-Your template code might look something like this:
+Your template code might look like this:

 {% archiveList articles with type="page" limit="10" %}